 We were ready to bleach her dark roots.
-This was the other change.
+That was the other change.
 Up to this point, Lizzie used to bleach the whole of her hair.
 But, this was drying her hair and reducing its elasticity.

 Real Hair Story 3: Elasticity and Dry Hair

-Ellen, Dry Hair, Solicitor, two teenage children, she swims three times a week and attends hot yoga classes.
+Ellen, Dry Hair, Solicitor, two teenage children, swims three times a week and attends hot yoga classes.

 She says, ‘My hair is dry and has lost its shine.’

 Ellen enjoyed the freedom that came with having older children who were spending more time with their friends.
 She had recently taken up swimming and loved going to hot yoga classes a couple of times a week.
 It was the first time in years that she had this time to herself, but her hair was increasingly dry.